Riparian Ordinance Update

 On Wednesday, February 15, 2023, the Planning Department held a public listening session for the purpose of learning more about current riparian challenges and discussing the upcoming riparian ordinance process.
 There were approximately 25 in-person attendees and over 30 Zoom attendees.
 We'd like to thank all who attended and provided input on this process.
 A summary of the meeting has been completed and a link to the summary is provided below.

-This is a multi-month process with the next step being the circulation of an online survey to collect additional information and validate feedback received at the listening session.
-The Planning Department is targeting distribution of the survey sometime in May or June of 2023.
-There is a strong possibility of a community workshop following the survey.
 The continued process is focused on engagement.
 It is unlikely that the Planning Commission will be reviewing any drafts of the ordinance until late Summer or early Fall of 2023.